acidhelm/challonge_mgr/README.md

 user name and password for your Challonge Mgr account.
 After you log in, you will see your list of tournaments.

+If you don't have a tournament ready to go, Challonge Mgr can create one for you so you can try out Challonge Mgr.
+Click the _Create a demo tournament_ button, and Challonge Mgr will create a private tournament in your Challonge account.

 ![The tournament list](images/tournament_list.png)

 Click _Reload the tournament list from Challonge_ if your new tournament isn't